ballerina-guides/ai-samples/question_answering_based_on_context_using_openai_and_pinecone/README.md

 # Question Answering based on Context using OpenAI GPT-3 and Pinecone
 This sample uses OpenAI GPT-3 and Pinecone to answer questions on a specific topic based on provided documents.

 ## Use case
-Stores content/documentation relating to a specific topic obtained from a Google sheet into a Pinecone vector database and when a question is asked, identify related contexts to the question and generate an answer from OpenAI GPT-3 models.
+Answers questions using OpenAI GPT-3 models and stored documentation in a Pinecone vector database.
+The contexts obtained from a Google sheet are initially added to the Pinecone vector database along with their embedding vectors to perform a similarity search at the runtime.

 ## Prerequisites
 * Google account
 * OpenAI account
 * Pinecone account

-### Setting up Google account
+### Setting up the Google account
 1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.
 2. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
 3. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.